iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 $ dvc exp run -S learning_rate=0.001 -S units=128
 ```

-> ⚠️ Note that DVC doesn't check whether parameters given to `--set-param` are
-> already in the parameters file.
-If there is a typo, a new or different param
-> will be added/changed.

 ## The experiments queue

 The `--queue` option of `dvc exp run` tells DVC to append an experiment for